 What courses are required for admission to the MS and PhD programs?

-The MS is balanced between theory and application with a strong mathematical component requiring at least a year of recent university calculus with good grades, and more math is helpful (e.g. linear algebra, multivariable calculus, or differential equations).
-Students whose calculus is a few years old, or whose grades weren’t good, may be required to retake one or both semesters of calculus.
+The MS is balanced between theory and application with a strong mathematical component requiring at least 3 semesters of recent calculus, linear algebra, introductory statistics or biostatistics course, and previous exposure to statistical software, e.g., R, SAS, etc. More math is helpful.
+Students whose calculus is a few years old, or whose grades weren’t good, may be required to retake one or more semesters of calculus.
 The Statistical Theory sequence BIOS 6631/32 requires a good working knowledge of calculus that is used daily, and good current math and calculus is a major predictor of success.
 A previous introductory statistics or biostatistics course is also required.

 How much is tuition?